HR Leaders Toronto is pre-approved for 8.75 CPD hours

 Breaking Barriers – Creating True Inclusion

 Delivering successful D&I programmes has become a strategic priority.
-What are the latest trends and innovations that help facilitate long-term inclusivity?
+What are the latest strategies and technologies that help facilitate long-term inclusivity?
 And, most importantly, how can you utilize them?
 During this engaging session, we’ll discuss:

 - Creating bias-free recruitment processes